Active Tuning: Experiments

 \subsection{Chaotic Pendulum}

 The second experiment is based on the simulation of a chaotic double pendulum.
-As illustrated in \autoref{fig:pendulum}, the double pendulum consists of two joints whose angles are specified by $\theta_1$ and $\theta_2$ and two rods of length $l_1$ and $l_2$.
+As illustrated in \autoref{fig:pendulum} (cf. \autoref{section:appendix:pendulum}), the double pendulum consists of two joints whose angles are specified by $\theta_1$ and $\theta_2$ and two rods of length $l_1$ and $l_2$.
 Besides the length of the rods, the masses $m_1$ and $m_2$ affect the behavior of the pendulum.
 The pendulum's end-effector (where $m_2$ is attached) generates smooth, but highly non-linear trajectories.
-More precisely, it exhibits chaotic behavior, meaning that already slight changes of the current system state can quickly cause major changes of the pendulum's state \citep{korsch_chaos_2008,pathak2018hybrid}.
+More precisely, it exhibits chaotic behavior, meaning that already slight changes of the current system state can quickly cause major changes of the pendulum's state over time \citep{korsch_chaos_2008,pathak2018hybrid}.
 It is thus typically difficult to precisely predict the dynamics of such a system for more than a few time steps into the future, making it a challenging benchmark problem for our purposes.

-In the literature, the double pendulum's dynamics are typically described using the equations of motion, given by \autoref{eq:theta1ddot} and \autoref{eq:theta2ddot}, respectively, which are derived from the Lagrangian of the system and the Euler-Lagrange equations; see \citet{korsch_chaos_2008} for details.